Pirmayr/Run2/Commands.md

 See: https://docs.microsoft.com/en-us/dotnet/api/Run2.SubCommands.FindAll
 ##### finddirectory
 searches for a directory
-* basedirectory: directory from where the search should start
+* basedirectory: directory in which the search should begin
-* pattern: pattern to be searchd for
+* pattern: pattern to be searched for
 ##### findfile
 searches for a file
-* basedirectory: directory from where the search should start
+* basedirectory: directory in which the search should begin
-* pattern: pattern to be searchd for
+* pattern: pattern to be searched for
 ##### FindIndex
 See: https://docs.microsoft.com/en-us/dotnet/api/Run2.SubCommands.FindIndex
 ##### FindLast